aws-powertools/powertools-lambda-python/docs/utilities/batch.md

     }
     ```

+### Partial failure mechanics

+All records in the batch will be passed to this handler for processing, even if exceptions are thrown - Here's the behaviour after completing the batch:

+* **All records successfully processed**.
+We will return an empty list of item failures `{'batchItemFailures': []}`
+* **Partial success with some exceptions**.
+We will return a list of all item IDs/sequence numbers ``{'batchItemFailures': [{"itemIdentifier": "<id>}]}`
+* **All records failed to be processed**.
+We will raise `BatchProcessingError` exception with a list of all exceptions captured

+!!! warning
+    You will not have access to the **processed messages** within the Lambda Handler; use context manager for that.

+    All processing logic will and should be performed by the `record_handler` function.

 <!-- ### IAM Permissions

 Before your use this utility, your AWS Lambda function must have `sqs:DeleteMessageBatch` permission to delete successful messages directly from the queue.